-- Humanities, Social Sciences or other approved courses – 12 to 15 credits (depending on engineering program) from subject areas such as modern foreign languages (200 Level or higher), religious studies (beyond the 9 credits described above), fine arts, history, philosophy, English, government, economics, psychology, sociology, business and education.
+- Humanities, Social Sciences or other approved courses – 12 to 15 credits (depending on engineering program) from subject areas such as modern foreign languages (200 Level or higher), religious studies (beyond the 9 credits described above), fine arts, history, philosophy, English, political science, economics, psychology, sociology, business and education.

 A list of acceptable courses can be found in the annually updated School of Engineering Advising Manual.
 Additional restrictions may be applied and final acceptance of all courses meeting the general education requirements are subject to approval by the Office of the Dean of Engineering.

 The guidance and advisory program for students in engineering follows the pattern established for the entire college.
 First-year students are advised by the Assistant Dean in the office of the Dean of Engineering.
 The chairs or designated faculty members of engineering departments act as advisors to upper division students.
 Those students may also receive guidance and advice through the office of the Dean of Engineering.
 The phone number for the office of the Dean of Engineering is (718) 862-7281.